 Living her best bake life

-She left teaching in 2015 to live the bake life and hasn't looked back.
+She left teaching in 2015 to live the baking life and hasn't looked back.
 Her popular Instagram account (half-a-million followers and counting) led to her first book, the self-published pop-up art book, The Pop Edition.
 Lucky for us, The Pop Edition led to Bake Australia Great.